mattjgalloway/cgtcalc/README.md

 1) Transactions before 6th April 2008.
 2) Anything I haven't thought of (as I say in the disclaimer - I am not a financial professional).

+> **_NOTE:_** **Important!** Currently the calculator does not handle anything related to the changes during the 2024/25 tax year where the rates changes after 29th October 2024.
+You must calculate this manually.

 ## Platforms

 The library and console app that makes up `cgtcalc` both work fully on both macOS and Linux.
 It's running on a Linux server at https://cgtcalc.galloway.me.uk/.